astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Invokes an message on the form unless it's not disposed, in which case nothing is done.
+Invokes the specified `message` on the form unless it's NOT disposed, in which case nothing is done.

 ##### Parameters